Published 2020-03-01.

 Shift-S Solo playlists with cursor.

-Win-\ add a new playlist to a single selected track.
+Add a new playlist to one selected track.

 Grid Mode